Vagotomy: History

 Vagotomy was once popular as a way of treating and preventing PUD and subsequent ulcer perforations.
 PUD was thought to be due to excess secretion of the acid environment in the stomach, or at least that PUD was made worse by hyperacidity.
 Vagotomy was a way to reduce the acidity of the stomach, by denervating the parietal cells that produce acid.
 This was done with the hope that it would treat or prevent peptic ulcers.
 It also had the effect of reducing or eliminating symptoms of gastroesophageal reflux in those who suffered from it.
 The incidence of vagotomy decreased following the discovery by Barry Marshall and Robin Warren that H. pylori is responsible for most peptic ulcers, because H. pylori can be treated much less invasively.
 One potential side effect of vagotomy is a vitamin B12 deficiency.
 As vagotomy decreases gastric secretion, intrinsic factor production can be impaired.
 Intrinsic factor is needed to absorb vitamin B12 efficiently from food, and injections or large oral doses of the vitamin may be required after such a procedure in certain populations.
+Large cohort studies from Asia demonstrated that vagotomy for PUD is associated with a decreased incidence in type 2 diabetes, ischemic stroke, liver cirrhosis and cancer, and ischemic heart disease.